daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

   :h pattern

 # keymapping

-  keymapping - create a shortcut for combination of keys.

-  * [command]

   map! <f5> "hello world"<cr> when you go to insert mode, you can do this. map <leader>, :<c-u>echo 'helo wrodl'</cr>